ayosuva/JavaSeleniumClocksoftware/README.md

 To run cucumber tests with tags , use command ```mvn clean verify -D"cucumber.filter.tags=@order"```

 Html report can be found under target/index.html

-### Further Improvements:
-Parallel execution for distributed execution

-Multiple browsers handling for cross-browser testing

-Extent report for better reporting

-JIRA API integration to update the results in JIRA after the test execution

 # Jenkins Setup: